zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 4.3 The Tuning Process

 Branch selection operates through vibrational resonance.
-Each branch possesses a unique "signature"—a quantum-gravitational fingerprint determined by its complete causal history.
+Each branch possesses a unique "signature", a quantum-gravitational fingerprint determined by its complete causal history.

 ```
 BRANCH SIGNATURE COMPONENTS